How NAND Flash Cells Wear Out

 Samsung 990 Pro: Firmware-Driven Wear Anomaly

 Multiple Samsung 990 Pro users reported rapid SMART health drops (from 99% to 60% within weeks) caused by a firmware bug that triggered excessive internal writes.
-Samsung released firmware updates (11B2QGXA and later) to address the issue.
+Samsung released a firmware update to address the issue.
 Drives affected before the update may have consumed a disproportionate amount of their NAND endurance.
 See our Samsung 990 Pro firmware degradation page for details on this specific issue.

 Budget QLC Drives: Limited Endurance by Design